The Strange Tale of “The Vicious Circle” Begins at The Algonquin Hotel

 Referring to the wit of the “ancient past” I was thinking about the Greek cynics, like Diogenes, and the comics, like Aristophanes in the 4th and 5th Centuries BC … it’s said by some that the originators of a style experience it in a way that no one else ever can … I suspect that’s true

-Classic American wit and wisecracking sprung from the immigrant milieu outside The Algonquin Hotel during the time of The Round Table … it’s captured poignantly by Sergio Leone in his, “Once Upon A Time In America,” a story that follows a gang of first generation immigrants as ragamuffin kids hustling on the streets of New York from the end of the Guilded Age all the way to old age just past mid-century America … in Rob Reiner’s “Stand By Me,” we observe wit and wisecracking in mid-century America as mere shadows on the cave … American culture was becoming sensitive in an ironic foreshadowing of the turbulent 60s – a direct response to the rise, at long last, of a hyper-sensitivity to injustice … today, 60s-style turbulence has largely been reduced to virtue-signalling – progress? maybe … immigrants in the early 20th Century took injustice for granted … their vicious wit and wisecracking was a self-conscious reflection of their predicament – the social injustice of the Guilded Age had been exposed but nothing had been done about it … members of The Vicious Circle were caught in the same net in a different way – the vicious wit of The Vicious Circle was a self-conscious reflection of the predicament faced by all writers and artists of any time
+Classic American wit and wisecracking sprung unreservedly from the immigrant milieu outside The Algonquin Hotel during the time of The Round Table … it’s captured poignantly by Sergio Leone in his, “Once Upon A Time In America,” a story that follows a gang of first generation immigrants as ragamuffin kids hustling on the streets of New York from the end of the Guilded Age all the way to old age just past mid-century America … in Rob Reiner’s “Stand By Me,” we observe wit and wisecracking in mid-century America as mere shadows on the cave … American culture was becoming sensitive in an ironic foreshadowing of the turbulent 60s – a direct response to the rise, at long last, of a hyper-sensitivity to injustice … today, 60s-style turbulence has largely been reduced to virtue-signalling – abstraction as progress?
+Yes, maybe … it does seem the immigrants of the early 20th Century took injustice for granted … their vicious wit and wisecracking was a self-conscious reflection of their predicament – the social injustice of the Guilded Age had been exposed but nothing had been done about it … members of The Vicious Circle were caught in the same net in a different way – the vicious wit of The Vicious Circle was a self-conscious reflection of the predicament faced by all writers and artists of any time